ncassereau/pictures-optimal-transport/README.md

 ### With SLURM

-If SLURM is available, you can launch the computation by executing
+If SLURM is available, you can launch the computation by executing the following in the `src/` folder.
 ```
 python3 launcher.py
 ```